List of Mighty Morphin Power Rangers characters: Finster

-Finster is a shy leprechaun-themed henchman of Rita Repulsa and Lord Zedd, though mostly the former.
-He resembles an anthropomorphic white Scottish Terrier.
+Finster is a shy leprechaun/terrier-themed henchman of Rita Repulsa and Lord Zedd, though mostly the former.
 Finster's birthplace was given as the distant planet Claydoious.

 During the first season of Mighty Morphin Power Rangers, he is primarily responsible for creating a new monster to battle the Power Rangers in each episode, as well as producing a regular supply of Putty Patrollers, although this function falls to Lord Zedd after his appearance.
 Finster does this by sculpting the monsters out of clay and "cooking" them in a special oven/kiln/machine called the Monstermatic in his workshop.
 Not only is he skilled at supplying monsters and henchmen for his leaders, he is also shown to be a skilled alchemist and potion maker (similar to Baboo) and inventor supplying many kinds of potions and gadgets.
 He is also extremely brilliant and somewhat all-knowing, as he is also able to provide wisdom for Rita and Zedd.
 Near the end of the episode "Crystal of Nightmares", it is implied by Goldar that Finster thought using the Crystal is a good idea, while Goldar denies it (calling him an "overgrown rat" in the process).
 He is the one responsible for making the suggestion that Alpha 5 be used in "delivering the message of evil", as Rita Repulsa had called it, in "The Wedding".

 When Lord Zedd takes over as the main villain in Season 2, Finster is suddenly made obsolete.
 Zedd makes his own monsters, though after Pirantishead (Zedd's first monster) is destroyed, Finster comments that he could have done better with the monsters he could have created for Zedd.
 Finster laments his current status among the villains, missing the time when Rita was in charge.
 When Rita returns from her exile, Finster helps her return to power – restoring her size, making her look younger and creating a love potion to get Zedd to marry her so she can manipulate him before destroying him as revenge for casting her away in space.
 He quickly noticed the love potion he created had some side effects, when Rita had a hard time trying to manipulate Zedd as he devoted his time with her (as well as Rita inadvertently falling in love with Zedd as well).